Things you need to find out today:

 That chance conversation in the corridor freed me.
 I was working very, very hard, but much of it wasn’t quite as necessary as it felt at the time.
 Hopefully, as you’re reading this, you’re thinking, “of course you should have a day off, everyone should, I was going to anyway!”, but maybe you’re already overwhelmed by all there is to do.
 Remember that this is the sort of job where it’s never finished.
 You can always do more, but it doesn’t mean you should.
 You will be much more use to your classes if you are in better shape because you had some space at the weekend to do and think about something else!
 There are no prizes for keeling over exhausted by week 4.
 When you’re new and you’re keen to show you’re conscientious, the temptation to overwork is considerable.
 And also, to be honest, it takes some time to get the knack of managing our time and balancing it with our workload.
 Or am I alone in that?!
 I won’t kid you that from that moment I never struggled with work-life balance again, far from it, but that conversation was a huge turning point for me.

 So, whatever else you do, have a day off.
 One complete day off is better than two half-days off.
 See your friends (before you lose them), go out, but have a day off when you don’t check your work e-mail or get your planner out.
 And on the other day, start off by working out exactly what you need to achieve by the end of it, then break your day up into blocks and stick to your time deadlines ruthlessly, just like you did in exams.
 It might mean that you don’t get to do an activity exactly as you want to this time, or that worksheet or flipchart or powerpoint isn’t quite as pretty as you wanted it.
 But ultimately it’s about what pupils learn (and there are many different ways of achieving that) and keeping on top of the other bits that come with working in a team (like admin).
+Oh, and by the way, don’t have your school email on your phone, or you’ll never switch off from work.
+Opening school emails only when you’re in your classroom is definitely a good way to go.

 So well done, you’ve made it to the end of the first week!
 I think that deserves a celebration…